| AIX 5.1 |

 -rwxr-xr-x- 10 staff May 23 08:37 1801 ./home/padmin/nimbck.ksh

 Here you can see the original file was located in /home/padmin.
+Now recover that one single file:

 # restore -x -q -f vio1.mksysb ./home/padmin/nimbck.ksh